Residential --Frequently Asked Questions...

 Q: When/How should we start?

 A: It’s never too soon to begin.
 Whether you are looking for services next month or in five years, start now.
 Learn the options and do your homework; we are here to help you along the way.
-Speak to your case worker and stress the need for residential placement.
-Ask to be placed on the ‘Residential Waiting List’.
-It’s a very long process.
+Speak to your support coordinator and stress the need for residential placement.

 Q: Can my loved one choose their location and/or roommates?